rikulo/stream/README.md

 If you'd like to contribute back to the core, you can [fork this repository](https://help.github.com/articles/fork-a-repo) and send us a pull request, when it is ready.

-Please be aware that one of Rikulo's design goals is to keep the sphere of API as neat and consistency as possible.
+Please be aware that one of Rikulo Stream's design goals is to keep the sphere of API as neat and consistency as possible.
 Strong enhancement always demands greater consensus.

 If you are new to Git or GitHub, please read [this guide](https://help.github.com/) first.